 Then, in the awful silence that had fallen over Arlington, Virginia, we could hear the "whump" as the third plane hit the Pentagon.

-Our thoughts for the next several hours were with our daughter, whom we knew was at work in the adjacent World Financial Center when the planes struck.
+Our thoughts for the next several hours were with our daughter, whom we knew was at work in the adjacent World Financial Center when the planes struck the World Trade Center.
 Was her office struck by debris?
 Did she flee her building only to be struck by or trapped in debris?
-Was she smothered in the huge cloud of dust?
+Had she smothered in the huge cloud of dust that enveloped lower Manhattan as the Twin Towers collapsed?
 Because telephone communications were badly disrupted, we didn't learn for several hours that she had made it home safely.

-Thousands of grandparents, parents, husbands, wives, children, grandchildren, lovers, and good friends -- the survivors of the 3,000 who died that day in Manhattan, the Pentagon, and western Pennsylvania -- did not share our good fortune.
+Our good fortune was not shared by tens of thousands of other persons: the grandparents, parents, brothers, sisters, husbands, wives, children, grandchildren, lovers, and good friends of the 3,000 who died that day in Manhattan, the Pentagon, and western Pennsylvania.

 Never forgive, never forget, never relent.